Clothoid helices obtained via the Lie-Darboux method: Introduction

 where the independent variable $s$ is the arc length of the curve.

 \ms

 The helices are an important case of space curves that are characterized by $\kappa=k\,\tau$, where $k$ is an arbitrary real constant.
-This property allows separation of variables and partial fractions leading to rational solutions of (\ref{jph1}).
-However, the Lee-Darboux (LD) result, although mentioned in all classical textbooks in differential geometry \cite{bEisen1909,bScheff1923,bStruik1961}, has not been used in the literature since many decades, perhaps because many Riccati solutions can be obtained only numerically and also it is not so straightforward to go from the Riccati solution $w$ to the intrinsic parametric equations of the curve.
-Recently, the first and last authors revisited the LD method to find that it leads not only to the Riccati equation (\ref{jph1}), but also to a counterpart with opposite sign of the torsion \cite{ph2023}.
+This property allows separation of variables and partial fractions decomposition, leading to rational solutions of (\ref{jph1}).
+However, the Lie-Darboux (LD) result, although mentioned in all classical textbooks in differential geometry \cite{bEisen1909,bScheff1923,bStruik1961}, has not been used in the literature since many decades, perhaps because many Riccati solutions can be obtained only numerically and also it is not so straightforward to go from the Riccati solution $w$ to the intrinsic parametric equations of the curve.
+Recently, the first and last authors revisited the LD method, finding that it yields not only the Riccati equation (\ref{jph1}), but also a counterpart with opposite sign of torsion \cite{ph2023}.

 \ms